rustic-rs/rustic_server/tests/fixtures/test_data/README.md

 Server configuration file which allows the `rustic_server` to be started with only a pointer to this file.
 This file points to:

-- HTACCESS file
+- htpasswd file

-  **Note**: that the HTACCESS file does not need to be a hidden file.
+  **Note**: that the htpasswd file does not need to be a hidden file.
 Rustic will use the file you point to.
 - acl.toml file
 - path to: repository (where all your backups are)